 - Choose the amount you want to borrow

 - Research multiple loans for home improvement lenders

 - Fill out the application.
 Most lenders allow you to do this online

 - Be prepared to provide a driver’s license or state ID, proof of income (paystubs, W2s and 1099s), verification of employment, and access to your credit report

 - Approval for larger loans takes a few days

-Yes, you can use home improvement loans for any home improvement project or renovation, including installing a pool.
+Yes, you can use personal loans for home improvement for any improvement project, repair, or renovation, including installing a pool or hot tub.